Meet this 27-year old CPA from North America who quit her job to Study, Work & Live Abroad (Europe)

 I was set to leave and I had very few fears.
 I wrote a super in-depth article about my entire experience quitting my job, you can check it out here: Why I Quit my Job.

 I packed 4 suitcases with me, and a snowboard.
 I am a huge snowboard junkie so I absolutely needed to bring it with me.
-I was able to bring 4 suitcases because my parents and brother came with me to Switzerland to help me move in.
+I was able to bring 4 suitcases because my parents and brother came with me to Europe to help me move in.

 However, soon after arriving, I realized that the way things work around here is completely different from back home.
 To give a few examples

 - The shops close very early: On weekdays, they close at 6.
 And on Sundays, everything is closed.
 I actually got here on a Sunday and all the grocery stores were closed.
 I had nothing to eat that day and just went to bed hungry!
 I definitely learned my lesson and I always make sure to be fully stocked on Saturday since shops will be closed on Sunday.